-"RMB" or "¥" means Renminbi Yuan, the currency of the PRC.
+"RMB" or "¥" means Renminbi Yuan, the currency of Mainland China.

-"RQFII" or "RQFII holder" means a renminbi qualified foreign institutional investor approved pursuant to the relevant regulations in the PRC.
+"RQFII" or "RQFII holder" means a renminbi qualified foreign institutional investor approved pursuant to the relevant regulations in the Mainland.

 "RQFII Custody Agreement"

 means the custody agreement entered into between the PRC Custodian, the PRC Custodian's Delegate, the Manager and the